 There is a need for affordable housing across South Derbyshire.
-As at 1st April 2016 there were 1,061 households registered on the District housing waiting list in need of an affordable home.
+As at September 2017 there were 782 households on the register and of this number, 538 had an identified housing need.
 This is further evidenced in the 2013 Strategic Housing Market Assessment (SHMA) which identified a need for 1,723 new affordable homes by 2017.

 There are three sub market areas within South Derbyshire.
 Table 2 shows the additional affordable housing requirements within each of these sub areas.
 Whilst there is need across the whole District, it is clear that the greatest need is within Swadlincote as over 60% of the need is outstanding there.
+In addition to the District housing need, as part of the Local Plan, South Derbyshire agreed to meet some of Derby City's housing need that it was unable to deliver in full itself.
+This means that when negotiating affordable housing in the Derby Fringe sub-housing market, regard will also be given to affordable housing needs arising from the City.

-In addition to the District housing need, as part of the Local Plan, South Derbyshire agreed to meet some of Derby's housing need that it was unable to deliver in full itself.
-This means that when negotiating affordable housing in the Derby Fringe sub-housing market regard will also be given to affordable housing needs arising from the City.
+Table 2

 South Derbyshire sub-market area Net Need Affordable Housing Completions 2013 to 2015 Outstanding Need as at 1st April 2015

 Derby Fringe 447 107 340

 North West 248 0 248

 Swadlincote South 1,028 69 959

 Total 1,723 176 1,547